ibodumas/missing_stock_prices/README.md

 - (To be completed)
 - (To be completed)

 ##### To easily replicate the project:
-Run "pipenv shell" from the project root directory, this will create a VIRTUAL ENVIRONMENT and install all the project dependencies in it.
+Run "pipenv shell" from the project root directory, this will create a VIRTUAL ENVIRONMENT and install all dependencies in it.